 1 Statistics Canada.
 (2013) Measuring violence against women: Statistical trends.
 Ottawa, ON: Ministry of Industry.

 2 Collins, E., Anna M. Cody, Shelby McDonald, Nicol Nicotera, Frank Ascione and James H. Williams.
 Violence Against Women.
 A Template Analysis of Intimate Partner Violence Survivors’ Experiences of Animal Maltreatment.
 2018 Mar; 24(4): 452-476.
 Published online 2017 Apr.2

-This article was originally published in Focus, a magazine by the Ontario Veterinary Medical Association.
-Terra Shastri is OVMA’s director of business development and strategic initiatives.
+This article was written by Terra Shastri and originally published in Focus, a magazine by the Ontario Veterinary Medical Association.